 To veer on the safe side, see if your jeweler provides certification for lab diamonds.
 Make sure the certification comes from a reputable lab like the International Gemological Institute.
 An example of a diamond certification we include for all With Clarity lab diamonds is below.
 Other aspects like appraisals, free engraving, and cleaning services are also nice to have.

 8. Ordering the Ring

 Once you’re comfortable with your choice, you may wish to get a second opinion.
-As this is a major life purchase, you may want to include your significant other in some, or all, of the decisions regarding the purchase of your lab created diamond ring.
+As this is a major life purchase, you may want to include your significant other in some, or all, of the decisions regarding the purchase of your lab made diamond ring.
 However, if you are going for a grand romantic surprise, you may wish to get the opinion of a close friend or family member, or even a gemologist.
 In general, try to find our her ring size using our handy size chart or by using a ring sizer with a current piece of jewelry that she has.
 Be sure to take the size from a ring that she wears on her ring finger to ensure the right fit.
 Good luck!

 Don't know where to start?

-Fill out the short form below and we’ll have our experts find three personalized lab diamond suggestions that fit your tastes and budget.
-Like one?
-Wonderful!
-We can chat from there.
-None of them fit?
-Tell us.
-Our experts want you to be happy, and they’ll go back to the drawing board to hunt down for that perfect fit.
+Fill out the short form below and we’ll have our experts find three personalized lab diamond matches that fit your tastes and budget.